 The gist of the game is aptly summarised on its product page: A dark fantasy RPG dungeon crawler, with challenging real-time tactical combat, a wide variety of spells, and a dark and brooding dungeon full of lethal enemies, sadistic traps, and mind-bending puzzles.

-And I'd say they delivered!
+And I'd say they did deliver!
 It's sad to see the game did not get picked up by more people.
 It's fun and challenging, with some modern ideas built on top of old-school mechanics and feels.

 Speaking of, the whole vampire setup thing was quite new to me.
-I felt the main character was an asexual one, that got to choose which path to take during the game.
+I felt the main character was an asexual one who got to choose which path to take during the game.
 It was Holy for me, so my Paladin vibe was not messed up.
-The multiple endings were a nice touch, but you had to re-play the game to see them all.
+The multiple endings were a nice touch, but you had to replay the game to see them all.

 Shade, the asexual vampire Paladin